-Embedded insurance has a major role to play in empowering FinTechs to capture user interest.
-And yet it's quite common to see some of the most successful FinTechs on the planet offering insurance products that provide limited value to their customers, and likely have little or no conversion.
-In this article, we offer our best advice on how to unlock the potential of insurance for your business.
+Embedded insurance plays a major role in empowering FinTechs to capture user interest.
+And yet it's quite common to see some of the most successful FinTechs offering insurance products that provide limited value to their customers – and likely have little to no conversion.
+Here's how to harness the power of insurance for your business.

-We fully understand that insurance is a complex subject and that offering stand-alone products via your marketplace may seem like a good idea when you have millions of users.
-But let us save you time and money: don't do it, we guarantee it will fail.
+We understand that insurance is a complex subject, and that offering standalone products via your marketplace may seem like a good idea when you have millions of users.
+But let us save you time and money: don't do it.
+We guarantee it'll fail.

-In traditional banks, the distribution of such products is successful because they are offered as ancillary products to other key financial services.
+For traditional banks, distributing these products is successful because they're offered as ancillary products to other key financial services.
 For example, when a traditional bank offers credit for a car, it also offers car insurance.
 The same applies to a mortgage loan and mortgage insurance.
-So not only are the products better targeted, but they're also offered at the most relevant time, which considerably increases the conversion rate.
+So not only are the products more targeted, but they're also offered at the most relevant time – considerably increasing the conversion rate.

-Unlike traditional banks, neobanks do not (yet) offer these financial services and therefore lack the legitimacy to sell stand-alone insurance products successfully.
+Unlike traditional banks, neobanks don't offer these financial services (yet) and therefore lack the legitimacy to sell standalone insurance products successfully.

-Consider the example of home insurance.
-On a basis of 1 million users, how many people are inclined to change flats over the course of a year?
-Let's imagine that 1%.
-Of this 1%, a very small proportion of people is likely to purchase home insurance via your marketplace.
-This simply leaves your user base with no major benefits and your bottom line with no impact.
+Take home insurance for example.
+Out of 1 million users, how many people are inclined to change flats over the course of a year?
+Let's say 1%.
+Of this 1%, an even smaller percentage is likely to purchase home insurance via your marketplace.
+This leaves your user base with no major benefits and your bottom line with no impact.

 Looking to distribute insurance globally?
 Don’t underestimate the complexity of local laws.
-B2C retail is the wrong way to go for FinTechs, and yet it's their first consideration.
+B2C retail is the wrong way to go for FinTechs, and yet for many, it's their first consideration.

 The challenge is that B2C insurance regulation is very strict, and the degree of flexibility is very low.

-You name it: the European Economic Area (EEA) is composed of 32 countries, and therefore 32 different jurisdictions.
-This leaves very little room for manoeuvre.
-FinTechs are thereby constrained to offer insurance products that are hardly advantageous and show very low conversion rates.
+The European Economic Area (EEA) is composed of 32 countries, and therefore 32 different jurisdictions.
+This leaves very little wiggle room.
+FinTechs are thereby constrained to offering insurance products that are hardly advantageous and show very low conversion rates.

-If despite everything, you still intend to offer insurance to your customers on a B2C model, transactional insurance is your best asset.
-At Qover, our expertise enables us to scale insurance on a pan-European level for high-growth partners.
+If – despite everything we've said up until this point – you still intend to offer insurance to your customers on a B2C model, then transactional insurance is your best asset.
+At Qover, our expertise enables us to scale insurance on a Pan-European level for high-growth partners.

 Strategic insurance is much more than transactional products.
-It's about creating awareness, stimulating consumer interest and behaviours through targeted, high value-added products, superior user experience and competitive pricing.
-So, if B2C selling is not that attractive, what’s the best option for FinTechs when it comes to insurance?
-This is when things get interesting.
+It's about stimulating consumer interest and behaviours through targeted, high value-added products, as well as creating awareness, a superior user experience and ensuring competitive pricing.
+So, if B2C selling isn't all that attractive, then what’s the best option for FinTechs when it comes to insurance?
+This is where things get interesting.

-Embedded insurance is a must to capture the interest of your users and it has major advantages.
-At Qover, we have developed unique expertise in this field and help high-growth businesses adopt the right strategies to open up new market opportunities.
+Embedded insurance is a must to capture user interest – plus, it has major advantages.
+At Qover, we use our unique expertise in this field to help high-growth businesses adopt the right strategies to open up new market opportunities.

 Unlike in B2C retail, insurance regulation is much more flexible in a B2B partnership.
-This flexibility makes it possible to develop insurance products that are tailored to your users’ behaviors.
+This flexibility makes it possible to develop insurance products that are tailored to your users’ behaviours.
 For example, European law prohibits joint offers (see article 24 on cross-selling).
-There is however one exception: a joint offer is allowed when it is linked to a paid bank account.
+There is, however, one exception: a joint offer is allowed when it's linked to a paid bank account.

 This is a game changer!
 By identifying the right insurance products, FinTechs have the power to significantly increase their transactions.
-A good example is the solution we developed for Revolut: with embedded insurance, Revolut is able to create value for its customers and its business.
+A good example is the solution we developed for Revolut: with embedded insurance, Revolut can create value for its customers and its business.

-In a B2B contract, FinTechs leverage targeted insurance products that become an integral part of paid accounts.
-This solution provides numerous benefits for your users, including the reduction of their personal insurance budget.
+In a B2B contract, FinTechs can leverage targeted insurance products that become an integral part of paid accounts.
+This solution provides numerous benefits to your users, including reducing their personal insurance budget.

-For example, a product such as Purchase protection encourages your users to use their bank account to protect their purchases.
+For example, a product such as purchase protection encourages users to use their bank account to protect their purchases.
 The more they use their account, the more coverage they get.
 It's a win-win!
-Your customers enjoy peace of mind, while you increase the volume of banking transactions.
+Your customers get peace of mind, while you increase the amount of banking transactions.

-Embedded insurance is also a very powerful leverage to convert free plans into paid plans, thus generating additional revenues.
+Embedded insurance is also a very powerful in converting free plans into paid plans, thus generating additional revenues.
 In designing and identifying smart insurance products for your user base, you have the power to capture their interest and boost your bottom line.

 Beyond strategy, it's essential to work with a partner that can bridge the complex world of insurance and technology.
-At Qover, we are proud to deliver the best of both worlds with an Open API-first approach.
-Our innovative solutions cover over 800,000 people in Europe today and support renowned partners such as Revolut, Deliveroo, Wolt, Decathlon and Cowboy.
+At Qover, we're proud to deliver the best of both worlds with an open API-first approach.
+Our innovative solutions cover over 800,000 people in Europe and support renowned partners such as Revolut, Deliveroo, Wolt, Decathlon and Cowboy.

 In conclusion, only a solid insurance strategy can achieve the desired results.
-The options are diverse, yet your audience must be the focus of the process.
-Interested in more insights?
-Backed by our proven track record, we help high-growth businesses deploy innovative insurance solutions in 32 countries across Europe.
+There are plenty of options, but your audience should always be the main focus.
+Interested in learning more?
+Backed by our proven track record and 95% customer satisfaction rate, we help high-growth businesses deploy innovative insurance solutions in 32 countries across Europe.

-Fill out this form or contact us directly, we will be happy to answer you!
+Fill out this form with your request, we will be happy to answer you!